zengbing15/lumos_doc/docs/preparation/hellolumos.md

 Step 5.
 Check the new balance of Bob.

 When the transaction is committed, the new balance appears in the result.

+For more information about getting balance by a lock script, see [Get the Balance of an Account](../tutorials/querycells#get-the-balance-of-an-account).

 ```javascript {1}
 > await querycells.getBalancebyLock(script2);